 Previously I had done lounge seating outside, but the older the kids are getting the more we enjoy eating outside with them.
-We decided to sell that and move a table we already had outside (an IKEA one) for some cheep outdoor dining space, but I did need more seating.
+We decided to sell the old lounge furniture and move a table we already had outside (an IKEA one) for some cheap outdoor dining space, but it was clear that we did need more seating.

-Being the gem that he is, Sam set out to make me the bench about a week ago and it turned out SO CUTE that he made me a table this week to go with it.
+Being the gem that he is, Sam set out to make me the bench about a week ago and it turned out SO CUTE that he decided to make me a table this week to go with it.
 Have I mentioned how much I love him?

-Before I give you the measurements and such – check out this tutorial for the bench that I found on Pinterest.
-I was searching for ways to use up 2x4s that we had on hand and found her amazing bench that we loved so much that we created the table too.
+Before I give you the measurements and such, you should defintietly check out this tutorial for the bench that I found on Pinterest.
+I was searching for ways to use up 2x4s that we had on hand and found her amazing bench that we loved so much that we decided to create the table too.

-One thing I will note – if we were to do this over, and were making the two pieces tougher I would have made the bench a bit longer than her tutorial just to have more seating on that side of the table.
+One thing I will note – if we were to do this over, and were making the two pieces at the same time I would have made the bench a bit longer than her tutorial just to have more seating on that side of the table.